InsightSoftwareConsortium/ITK-Wasm/doc/content/docs/itk_js_to_itk_wasm_migration_guide.md

 Addresses an important issue in image orientation support.

+## Image file format

+The JSON file format is replaced by a WASM file format with a different layout.
+A directory, ending in `.iwi` or a `.iwi.zip` file is supported.

 ### Node Sync functions

 Node `*Sync` functions have been removed -- use the equivalent async versions instead.